Spotify | Apple Podcasts | TuneIn | Audible

 - Am I even ready to be a mom?

-One thing I am so glad that I knew about was ViaCord Cord Blood Banking.
+One thing I am glad to know about is ViaCord Cord Blood Banking.

 Cord blood banking is a simple and smart way to help plan for your family’s future health.
 But you can only do it immediately when your baby is born.
 You can save your child’s cord blood even if you’re doing delayed cord clamping.
 Cord blood can be used for a range of conditions.
-And if you need it for a condition that can use cord blood, a doctor will help you decide if it’s the right medical option.
-Hundreds of ViaCord families have used their baby’s cord blood to help with various conditions, making a world of difference in their lives.
+And if you need it for a condition that can be treated with cord blood, a doctor will help you decide if it’s the right medical option.
+Hundreds of ViaCord families have used their baby’s cord blood to help alleviate various conditions, making a significant difference in their lives.

-It’s important to think about things like ViaCord during pregnancy, and it’s also important to start thinking about your postpartum time.
+It’s essential to consider options like ViaCord during pregnancy, and it’s also crucial to begin preparing for your postpartum period.
 Mary Alice and I have both had our babies and are in the postpartum period.
-As postpartum doulas and mothers, we know what is helpful and what isn’t when helping new moms during postpartum.
+As postpartum doulas and mothers, we know what is helpful and what isn’t when supporting new moms during the postpartum period.

-We appreciate our friends at ViaCord for sponsoring this episode so that we can share our recommendations for supporting new mothers.
-If you’re expecting, this is an episode to send to your partners!
+We appreciate our friends at ViaCord for sponsoring this episode, allowing us to share our recommendations for supporting new mothers.
+If you’re expecting, this is an episode to share with your partner!
 We’ll discuss all the different ways they can help you during this fragile time.

-Click here for a free info kit on cord blood and tissue banking and why families choose ViaCord!
+Click here for a free information kit on cord blood and tissue banking, and learn why families choose ViaCord.